ambains/ambains/README.md

 - 👋 Hi, I’m @ambains
 - 👀 I’m interested in exploratory data analysis with python and sql.
 - 📫 Please reach me on amritabains21@gmail.com for collaborations on exploratory data analysis projects.
-- Background: BA in chemistry, Data Analyst Nanodegree from Udacity.
-Currently enrolled in AWS Cloud Architect at Udacity.
+- Background: BA in chemistry, Data Analyst Nanodegree from Udacity and AWS Cloud Architect.